Jim89/RepData_PeerAssessment1/PA1_template.md

 interval_summary<-select(interval_summary,-row)
 ```

-Subsequently, the five minute interval that contained, on average, the most steps of any interval across the day was caclcuated:
+Subsequently, the five minute interval that contained, on average, the most steps of any interval across the day was calculated:

 ```r
 max_interval<-filter(interval_summary,average_steps==max(average_steps))